lm-sys/FastChat/README.md

 # You can open your brower and chat with a model now.
 ```

+## Evaluation

 ## Fine-tuning
 ### Data

 Vicuna is created by fine-tuning a LLaMA base model using approximately 70K user-shared conversations gathered from ShareGPT.com with public APIs.
 To ensure data quality, we convert the HTML back to markdown and filter out some inappropriate or low-quality samples.
 Additionally, we divide lengthy conversations into smaller segments that fit the model's maximum context length.

-Due to the legal concerns, we may not release the data at the moment.
+Due to some concerns, we may not release the data at the moment.
 If you would like to try the fine-tuning code, you can try to run it with our [preprocessed alpaca dataset](playground/data/alpaca-data-conversation.json) (originally from [here](https://github.com/tatsu-lab/stanford_alpaca)).

 ### Code and Hyperparameters
 We fine-tune the model using the code from [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca), with some modifications to support gradient checkpointing and [Flash Attention](https://github.com/HazyResearch/flash-attention).
 We use the similar hyperparameters as the Stanford Alpaca.